shayunak/LandmarkDetectionRL/README.md

 Deep Reinforcement Learning (DRL) agents applied to medical images

+This is a fork from `https://github.com/amiralansary/rl-medical.git`

 ## Examples

 - [Landmark detection using different DQN variants for a single agent implemented using Tensorpack](examples/LandmarkDetection/SingleAgent)
 - [Landmark detection for multiple agents using different communication variants implemented in PyTorch](examples/LandmarkDetection/MultiAgent)
 - [Automatic view planning using different DQN variants](examples/AutomaticViewPlanning/DQN)

+Our project basically uses the the code in [Landmark detection using different DQN variants for a single agent implemented using Tensorpack](examples/LandmarkDetection/SingleAgent) to experiment with the hyperparameters.

 ## Installation